 Step-by-Step Guide for Replacing DE Filter Grids

-Replacing the DE filter grids is necessary for pool maintenance once the grids run their course.
+Replacing the DE filter grids is necessary for swimming pool care once the grids run their course.
 It will help keep your pool safe to swim in by meticulously sifting through the water.
 However, replacing the grids does not have to be complicated.
 If you follow this guide step-by-step, I guarantee that you will find it much easier than what seems to be a daunting task.

 Step 1: Turn off the pool pump